OpenMDAO/Aviary/aviary/docs/getting_started/getting_started.md

 - mission analysis

 For each of these subsystems, Aviary provides a few different methods that can be used.
-In general, these are empirical models based on historical data, raw tabular data from other models or experiments, and some physics-based models.
+In general, these are very low-fidelity methods that emphasize computational speed over detail.
+These methods are primarily empirical models based on historical data, occasionally augmented with raw tabular data from other models or experiments or some physics-based models.

 The [Theory Guide](./theory_guide/intro) provides much more information on the specific methods used for each subsystem.